-Learning outcomes are followed in a process in which we analyse grades, results in national examinations and knowledge progression at several points throughout the year.
-The purpose of this is to check that the students have acquired the knowledge that they need, and also to ensure that the grades awarded are fair and correct.
+Learning outcomes are monitored through a process in which we analyse grades, results in national tests and knowledge progression at several points throughout the year.
+The purpose of this process is to check that students have acquired the knowledge they need, and to ensure that the grades awarded are fair and correct.

-An important part of our quality work consists of assigning goals and following up on attainment across the different schools.
-The following goals apply to all our primary schools.
+An important part of our quality work consists of setting targets and following up performance across the different schools.
+The following targets apply to all our primary and lower-secondary schools:

-- All students shall meet the learning objectives in all subjects and additionally be given the right prerequisites to develop and reach their full potential.
+- All students shall meet the learning objectives in all subjects as well as obtain the necessary pre-requisites to reach their full potential.

-- All students shall attain the scores required for entry into upper secondary school.
+- All students shall meet the requirements for entry into upper-secondary school.

-- All schools shall be the best in their municipality with regard to the average merit rating for students in year nine and there shall be good control over the correlation between results from national examinations and school grades.
+- All schools shall produce the highest average Year 9 points score in their respective municipalities, and shall monitor the correlation between results on national tests and school grades.

-- All schools shall actively and consciously influence and stimulate the students to embrace our society’s common values and allow them to be expressed through practical, everyday actions so that the objectives in the curriculum are met.
+All schools shall actively influence and stimulate students to embrace our society’s common values, and allow them to be expressed through practical, everyday actions in order to meet the objectives stipulated in the national curriculum.